top of page

 • A breakfast, midday meal, and a daily snack are provided for children attending a full day at the nursery

-• Menus are planned in advance and in line with example menu and guidance produced by the Department for Education.
+• Menus are planned in advance and follow guidance produced by the Department for Education and Public Health England.
 These are rotated regularly, reflect cultural diversity and variation and are displayed for children and parents to view

 • All allergens are displayed alongside the menus to show the contents of each meal